Sustainable Ships Presentation Guide

 • Instead of saying something can, or cannot be done, focus on how it can be done.

-• Keep in mind that presentations, webinars and other content on the Sustainable Ships platform is almost always publicly available.
+• Keep in mind that a lot of presentations, webinars and other content on the Sustainable Ships hub is publicly available.
 This principle is in-line with our value of collaboration, as we believe that information on maritime sustainability needs to be shared in order to create a better world.
+Unless an exception is provided, we also record your presentation and share it to the world.

 Remember this when giving your presentation and when you are giving answers to the audience.